CMU-CREATE-Lab/video-labeling-tool/README.md

 python add_video_set_small.py confirm
 python add_video_set_large.py confirm
 ```
+We use a "add_community_videos.py" script to generate video clips, based on the panorama video on the [BreatheCam page](http://mon.createlab.org/).
+See the docstring in the script for more details.
 Note that the system uses the following folder structure to store videos:
 ```
 └── front-end                            # this corresponds to video-labeling-tool/front-end/
     └── videos